 Thankfully the Colleshull chantry was spared the Victorian restoration efforts, headed by James Piers St Aubyn in 1860.
 The years have not been kind to St Aubyn's reputation, with future generations questioning his extreme, almost brutal rebuilding of churches that wiped away medieval features.

 Like many other Victorian Gothic architects, St Aubyn seldom felt constrained to rebuild in the same style that he found.
 His generation was convinced that there was really only one 'true' medieval Gothic, and that was Early English style, roughly taking in the period from 1250-1350.
 For whatever reason, St Aubyn spared the Coleshull chantry chapel from his sweeping changes to the church.

 The rood screen is 16th century, a century later than the parclose screen.
 Under the north window is the memorial of John Killiow of Westnorth Manor, who died in 1610, and his wife Dorothy Trevelyan (d.
 1600).
 Above the tomb is a heraldic shield showing the arms of Killiow impaling Trevelyan.

-Other monuments include that of Vice Admiral Sir Edward Buller, Bart of Trenant Park 1764-1824, and to Henry Bewes (1793).
-In the south wall of the chancel is a colourful pair of 19th century window in memory of Rev. P Bush and his wife.
-It was Bush who was responsible for the restoration of church.
+Other monuments include that of Vice-Admiral Sir Edward Buller, Bart of Trenant Park 1764-1824, and to Henry Bewes (1793).
+In the south wall of the chancel is a colourful pair of 19th-century window in memory of Rev. P Bush and his wife.
+It was Bush who was responsible for the restoration of the church.